One of the most sought-after sounds in electronic music is the larger-than-life synths that get us up on our feet and dancing.

 - EQ: Just like with the reverb send you can put your delay on a send and EQ out unwanted frequencies and shape the overall tone of the delay for maximum impact.

-The huge synth riffs that jump out of your speakers and take over the mix breathe an incredible energy into your music and are still a very sought after sound.
+The huge synth riffs that jump out of your speakers and take over the mix breathe incredible energy into your music and are still a very sought-after sound.

 Applying these 5 tips to the already existing synths in your songs or applying them to your latest track will give you the confidence and motivation needed to write your next big song.